awsdocs/aws-storagegateway-user-guide/doc_source/backup-DPM.md

 ## Importing a Tape into DPM<a name="dpm-Import-tapes"></a>

-You are now ready to import tapes from your tape gateway into the DPM backup application library\.
+You are now ready to import tapes from your Tape Gateway into the DPM backup application library\.

 **To import tapes into the DPM backup application library**